levovit/StarNaviTestTask/Readme.md

 1. Start a conversation with the bot in Telegram.
 2. Use the bot's commands to interact with the API.
+3. Use /start command to reset keyboard

 ### Ready bot
-If you don't want to create telegram bot you could just test mine:
+If you don't want to create telegram bot you can test mine:
 [@starnavi_levovit_bot](https://t.me/starnavi_levovit_bot)

 ## Technologies Used